tocwex/fund/meta/docs/dbug.md

 # `%fund` Debugging

-Enabling debug mode (and other configurations) in `%fund` is simple; just run this command to enable it:
+Enabling debug mode in `%fund` is simple; just run these commands to enable it:

 ```
 |cp /=fund=/cfg/xtra/verb/hoon /=fund=/cfg/verb/hoon
+-fund!web-reload-
 ```

-and this command to disable it:
+and these commands to disable it:

 ```
 |rm /=fund=/cfg/verb/hoon
+-fund!web-reload-
 ```

-TODO: Add generator to update all `/web/fund/page` files.
+For more information on different configuration options, see the contents of the `/desk/bare/cfg/xtra` directory.